Uniforms of the Confederate States Armed Forces: Belt

-There were numerous types of belts produced for the Confederate Military during the Civil War.
+There were numerous types of belts produced for the Confederate military during the Civil War.
 There were literally dozens of types of buckles used and produced by or for the Confederacy.
 The buckles ranged from single plates with hooks, to two piece interlocking buckles, to simple roller buckles and countless other variations.
 Many buckles use plates that bore the state seal or motto of their home states.
 The vast majority used simple roller buckle plates of the type found on a common dog collar.
-As the War progressed, more and more men used captured US belt plates, often wearing them upside down.
+As the war progressed, more and more men used captured U.S. belt plates, often wearing them upside down.

 Infantry uniforms

 Design

 The Confederate Infantry, the largest Corps of the Army, had a large variety of uniforms, and the greater amount of records.
 The initial Confederate Army uniform consisted of a kepi, double-breasted tunic, trousers, and Jefferson bootees/brogans.
 The kepi was not specified until the 1862 Regulations, as a sky-blue kepi, reflecting the Infantry Corps, with a dark blue band, and leather visor.
 The tunic was to be of cadet gray, with two rows of yellow-metal (brass or gold) buttons, 'solid' cuff and collar facings in sky-blue, and lined with a lighter gray fabric.
 The coat was of the same pattern specified as regulation for the field and company officers, as well as for the artillery and cavalry enlisted men.

 These designs for the uniform, however, did not prevail, as the complexity of the uniform proved to be difficult for mass-production.
 The simpler uniform turned out to be the regulations dictated by Judah Benjamin.
 He stated that the uniform should be that of: a gray jacket; a blue, gray, or brown pair of trousers; any slouch hat or cap-type of head cover; and any kind of foot-wear to be worn for Confederate service in mid-1861.
 His regulations, however, were overruled by the subsequent set of regulations of June 1861, stating the Franco-Austrian styled uniform to be issued and purchased to all corps and by all officers, respectively.

 The guidelines set by Judah Benjamin in 1861 soon became the choice of the clothing depots across the South as the war went into its second year.
 This easier-to-produce jacket, with the loosened hat and trouser regulations, made it easier to clothe Confederate infantrymen.
 The typical uniform by the end of 1861 and beginning of 1862 was a slouch hat or kepi, a shell-jacket, and a pair of sky-blue or gray cloth trousers, with brogans.